Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

 ## JavaScript to convert image to black and white

-We can even change the image to pure black and white by using the following colour calculations:
+We can even change the image to pure black and white by using the following color calculations:

 - black = 0 - 382
 - white = 383 - 765

-And it will result in the following Jvascript loop:
+And it will result in the following Javascript loop:

 ```js
 for (i = 0; i < imgData.data.length; i += 4) {